-- Continued development of rural-based tourism activities. - A pleasant environment for visitors and guests that retains a rural feel. - Built development and activities that are complementary to the rural setting and not urban in scale. - Development that is appropriately serviced, and managed in accordance with any regional plan requirements or regional consent conditions. - Efficient access to the zone, with the safe and efficient functioning of existing roads. - Mitigation of adverse effects on the surrounding rural environment. - Avoidance of significant adverse effects on the vitality of the Ashburton township. - Increased indigenous biodiversity.
+- Continued development of rural-based tourism activities. - A pleasant environment for visitors and guests that retains a rural feel. - Built development and activities that are complementary to the rural setting and not urban in scale. - Development that is appropriately serviced, and managed in accordance with any regional plan requirements or regional consent conditions.

+- 3A.4 Objectives and Policies - Safe and efficient access to the zone, and optimal functioning of the transport network, particularly State Highway 1. - Mitigation of adverse effects on the surrounding rural environment. - Avoidance of significant adverse effects on the vitality of the Ashburton township. - Increased indigenous biodiversity. - Avoidance of transport noise and vibration effects on the health and well-being of occupants, and reverse sensitivity on the operation, maintenance and development of the transport network, particularly State Highway 1.